Master's in Law and Economics of the Sea – Ocean Governance

 Instructions for submitting the application (online):

-• Online submission of a simple photocopy of the citizen card or passport (international applicants)
+• Online submission of a simple digital copy of the citizen card or passport (international applicants)

 Fees and Emoluments